Eugene Onegin

 Tchaikovsky's Opera

-For the American audience, Eugene Onegin is not a very approachable work in the classic opera canon.
+For the American audience, Eugene Onegin is not an easily approachable work in the classic opera canon.
 The reasons are that it is sung in Russian and is based on a piece of literature that most Americans have not even heard of let alone read.
-That obstuseness of tempered by it's very beautiful score and that it is sung by America's sweetheart soprano, Renée Fleming.
+That obtuseness of tempered by it's very beautiful score and that it is sung by America's sweetheart soprano, Renée Fleming.
 There is a lot of memorable music in this opera.
-For example, the Polonaisse is very well known even if the listener does not know its origin (see below).
+For example, the Polonaise is very well known even if the listener does not know its origin (see the Polonaise item, below).

 Tchaikovsky composed 11 operas: